eslint/eslint/docs/src/use/command-line-interface.md

 Inline configuration comments:
-  --no-inline-config              Prevent comments from changing config or rules --report-unused-disable-directives  Adds reported errors for unused eslint-disable and eslint-enable directives --report-unused-disable-directives-severity String  Chooses severity level for reporting unused eslint-disable and eslint-enable directives - either: off, warn, error, 0, 1, or 2
+  --no-inline-config              Prevent comments from changing config or rules --report-unused-disable-directives  Adds reported errors for unused eslint-disable and eslint-enable directives --report-unused-disable-directives-severity String  Chooses severity level for reporting unused eslint-disable and
+                                                      eslint-enable directives - either: off, warn, error, 0, 1, or 2

 Caching:
   --cache                         Only check changed files - default: false --cache-file path::String       Path to the cache file.
-Deprecated: use --cache-location - default: .eslintcache --cache-location path::String   Path to the cache file or directory --cache-strategy String         Strategy to use for detecting changed files in the cache - either: metadata or content - default: metadata
+Deprecated: use --cache-location - default: .eslintcache --cache-location path::String   Path to the cache file or directory --cache-strategy String         Strategy to use for detecting changed files in the cache - either: metadata or
+                                  content - default: metadata

 Miscellaneous:
-  --init                          Run config initialization wizard - default: false --env-info                      Output execution environment information - default: false --no-error-on-unmatched-pattern  Prevent errors when pattern is unmatched --exit-on-fatal-error           Exit with exit code 2 in case of fatal error - default: false --no-warn-ignored               Suppress warnings when the file list includes ignored files. *Flat Config Mode Only* --pass-on-no-patterns           Exit with exit code 0 in case no file patterns are passed --debug                         Output debugging information -h, --help                      Show help
+  --init                          Run config initialization wizard - default: false --env-info                      Output execution environment information - default: false --no-error-on-unmatched-pattern  Prevent errors when pattern is unmatched --exit-on-fatal-error           Exit with exit code 2 in case of fatal error - default: false --no-warn-ignored               Suppress warnings when the file list includes ignored files --pass-on-no-patterns           Exit with exit code 0 in case no file patterns are passed --debug                         Output debugging information -h, --help                      Show help